 In order to register with the CHIF, students should report to the CHIF’s appropriate branch office.
 Students should present their student identification number, which is issued to each student at the central police station upon applying for temporary residence.
 The CHIF will then temporarily register the student and issue a certificate.
 This certificate must then be presented at the central police station before students can be granted temporary residence.

 Once temporary residence has been granted, the CHIF issues a document based on which the student attains the right to full health care within the network of physicians and health institutions of the CHIF.
-The monthly health insurance contributions are 529,69 Kuna per month (around 70 EUR), for which the appropriate Tax Department of the Ministry of Finances sends money orders to the students’ registered places of temporary residence in Croatia.
+The monthly health insurance contributions are 70 EUR per month, for which the appropriate Tax Department of the Ministry of Finances sends money orders to the students’ registered places of temporary residence in Croatia.

 How to access health care services in Croatia